Firecatsstuff/Arch-Installation-Guide-btw/README.md

 Afterwards if you created those partitions, select "Commit" in cfdisk then exit it by selecting "Quit".

-# Step 4: Formatting the partitions
+# Step 4: Formatting The Partitions

 First execute `lsblk` to recognize all partitions.